Nutanix Cloud Clusters

 It is recommended to create a new VPC with associated subnets, NAT/Internet Gateways, etc. that fits into your corporate IP scheme.
 This is important if you ever plan to extend networks between VPCs (VPC peering), or to your existing WAN.
 I treat this as I would any site on the WAN.

 Prism Central (PC) will be deployed onto the Nutanix Cluster after deployment.
 Prism Central contains the control plane for Flow Virtual Networking.
 The subnet for PC will be delegated to the Microsoft.BareMetal/AzureHostedService so native Azure networking can be used to distribute IPs for PC.
-Once PC is deployed, the Flow Gateway will be deployed into the same subnet PC is using.
+Once PC is deployed, the Flow Gateway is deployed into the Prism Central VNet when you use ExpressRoute or Azure Virtual WAN, and into a dedicated Flow Gateway VNet when you use an active-active VPN.
 The Flow Gateway allows the User VMs using the Flow VPC(s) to communicate to native Azure services and allows the VMs to have parity with native Azure VMs, such as:

 The Flow Gateway VM is responsible for all VM traffic going north and south bound from the cluster.
 During deployment you can pick different sizes for the Flow Gateway VM based on how much bandwidth you need.
 It’s important to realize that CVM replication between other CVMs and on-prem do not flow through the Flow Gateway VM so you don’t have to size for that traffic.